jinglebinkie/aws-terra-test/README.md

-Not fixed ( but is it needed without frontend ?) = CORS Proper assumeroles for least privileged access Metering/monitoring with dashboard
+Not fixed yet = CORS
+Proper assumeroles for least privileged access Metering/monitoring with dashboard